senecajs-labs/seneca-store-query/README.md

 ## Seneca extended query format

-This plugin extends the basic store functionality with support for more complex queries.
+This plugin extends the basic standard store functionality with support for more complex queries.

 ### Comparison query operators